-Since the femoral nerve exits the spine from L2- L4, compression can occur in the lumbar spine or as it winds its way through the iliopsoas and under the inguinal ligament.
-It controls the muscles that help extend the leg and move the hips and it also provides feeling in the lower leg and front of the thigh.
-When injured, the femoral nerve may cause pain in the genital region, difficulty extending the knee, and altered gait resulting in compensatory strain elsewhere.
-During this assessment and treatment, if the client reports a sharp “nervy” pain and not just a quad stretch, try flossing the femoral nerve and retest.
+Since the femoral nerve exits the lumbar spine from L2- L4, compression can occur anywhere along the route starting at the spine, through the iliopsoas, under the inguinal ligament and into the soft tissues of the quads.
+This large nerve controls muscles that help extend the leg and move the hips, and it also provides feeling to the lower leg and anterior thigh.
+When injured or inflamed, the femoral nerve may set off a chain reaction causing the brain to spread pain into the genital region.
+Biomechanically, it may be difficult for the client to extend the knee while the nerve is inflamed, resulting in altered gait and compensatory strain elsewhere.
+During assessment, if the client reports sharp, burning quad or groin pain, try this femoral nerve flossing technique and retest.

 In addition to manual therapy techniques, stretching and strengthening exercises, aerobic conditioning, and cognitive-behavioral education have been shown to be valuable in the treatment of those with nerve entrapments in the hip region.
 Graded exposure stretching, whether performed independently by the client or by the manual therapist appears to be helpful in relieving femoral nerve compression due to lumbar spine pathology (L2-L4) or musculotendinous entrapment.
 However, aggressive stretching can be irritating to the nerve and must be controlled in a slow and progressive manner.